pktmasseta/pktmasseta.github.io/_summer/rates.md

 ###### Room Rates

-Triples: $2600
+Triples: $2900

-Quads: $2300
+Quads: $2600

 These prices are per person and are total, all-inclusive prices for the entire summer.
 If you do choose to stay with us this summer, we will also request an additional $500 security deposit which will be refunded after your move out date.

 ###### Parking

 If you have a car that you would like to have access to this summer, we have four parking spots available for rent in our back lot.
-The price for a spot is $350 and will cover parking for the entire summer housing period.
+The price for a spot is $400 and will cover parking for the entire summer housing period.